aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 Create a multisig transaction with a transaction hash instead of the full payload.
 This means the payload will be stored off chain for gas saving.
 Later, during execution, the executor will need to provide the full payload, which will be validated against the hash stored on-chain.

-@param function_hash The sha-256 hash of the function to invoke, e.g. 0x123::module_to_call::function_to_call.
-@param args_hash The sha-256 hash of the function arguments - a concatenated vector of the bcs-encoded function arguments.

 <pre><code><b>public</b> entry <b>fun</b> <a href="multisig_account.md#0x1_multisig_account_create_transaction_with_hash">create_transaction_with_hash</a>(owner: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, <a href="multisig_account.md#0x1_multisig_account">multisig_account</a>: <b>address</b>, payload_hash: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;)